My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 Once I’d made it into GoDaddy’s editor, a pop-up checklist of ready-made features I could add to my website appeared.
 This included:

-• Image Galleries – To display a carousel of high-quality imagery.
-You can store your website’s media in GoDaddy’s media library.
+• Image Galleries: To display a carousel of high-quality imagery.

-• Reviews – I could connect my business website to Facebook and pull through reviews left by customers, displaying them on the homepage.
+• Reviews: I could connect my business website to Facebook and pull customer reviews onto the homepage.

-• Contact Us – A place to leave important contact details for website visitors to access.
-This includes a contact form alongside somewhere to display company details like emails, phone numbers, and opening times if your business has a physical location.
+• Contact Us: A contact form alongside somewhere to display company details like emails, phone numbers and opening times if your business has a physical location.

-• Online Appointments – If you need to accept appointments, you can add one online appointments section to your GoDaddy website where customers can book your services.
+• Online Appointments: Add an online appointments section to your GoDaddy website where customers can book your services.
 However, you’ll need to be on the Premium plan to accept payments for these appointments.

 I thought that this was a really nice touch since it saved time from having to find and add these features in the editor.
 You’re then able to “Take a Tour” of your new website, showing you exactly where the most important tools are.